Photo by Lissi Chábeli / Uma Rumi

 Mid-July: Informational webinars

-August 3-26: Project proposal (invite only)
+August 3-26: Project proposal (by invitation only)

 September 16: Decisions sent